Choaibelkaouri/alx-project-0x02-setup/alx-project-0x02/README.md

 # Next.js Project Setup and Basics

-This project is a simple Next.js application using TypeScript and Tailwind CSS.
+This repository contains the setup and basic configuration for a Next.js project using TypeScript and Tailwind CSS.
+It is part of the ALX project "SoloForge:
-It demonstrates basic routing, reusable components, API data fetching, and layout structure.
+Mastering Project Autonomy".